MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/add-parameters-to-a-configuration.md

 )
 ```

-Within your configuration, you can then specify your `-ComputerName` parameter when defining your
+Within your configuration, you can then specify the **ComputerName** parameter when defining your
 Node block.

 ```powershell